Atlas Genius: History

 Atlas Genius formed in November 2009 in Adelaide by three brothers, Keith William Hamilton Jeffery (born 10 March 1982) on lead vocals and lead guitar; Steven Roger Jeffery on bass guitar; and Michael Douglas Jeffery on drums.
 The name was provided by Michael "[he] had a dream, and the name came to him in a dream".
 Their father had been a guitarist in his own high school band.
 They cleared out the family's garage and started building a recording studio.
 They were joined by English-born Darren Norman Sell on keyboards.
 According to Keith their influences include The Beatles, Death Cab for Cutie, Beck, The Police, and Phoenix: "[a]s far as the music is concerned, we like to have space, sections where it breathes ... [i]t's hard for us to define our style of music being that we're inside the songs.
 I've noticed a lot of reviewers calling it Indie/Pop though".
 They gained a residency at a local pub, The Lion, which helped raise funds for their home studio.

 Their debut single, "Trojans", was released on 4 May 2011.
 It was co-written by all four members.
 They entered the track on national radio station Triple J's talent contest Unearthed's website.
 In the United States in June, "Trojans" received its first favorable review from Neon Gold's Andrew Hwang, who proclaimed that, "[the group] knocks on your door and creeps into your peripheries in stealth mode" and that the single "approaches Phoenix-esque levels of infectiousness".
-By September that year, it was placed on high rotation by satellite radio station Sirius XM's Alt Nation channel.
+By September that year, it was placed on high rotation by satellite radio station SiriusXM's Alt Nation channel.

 In the US, an acoustic version of "Trojans" premiered on MTV2's show 120 Minutes on 13 January 2012.
 It was filmed by Mike and only features Keith on guitar and vocals.
 Other reviewers called the single "slick" and "a solid summer jam" with "melancholy introspection" and "finger-snapping funk".
 In early 2013 it peaked at No. 4 on Billboards Alternative Songs Chart.
 The single also reached No. 17 on its Rock Songs and No. 15 on Heatseekers Songs Charts.
 The track received airplay from XFM and Radio One in the UK and reached No. 82 on the Alternative Airplay Chart.